ibm-cloud-docs/discovery/train.md

    ```
    {: pre}

-1. Verify that the new example has been added to the training-data query by again [listing the collection's training-data queries](https://{DomainName}/apidocs/discovery#list-training-data){: external}:
+1. Verify that the new example is added to the training-data query by again [listing the collection's training-data queries](https://{DomainName}/apidocs/discovery#list-training-data){: external}:

    ```bash
     curl -u "4ba1624f-48b6-484a-8e32-18d1c205c1fa":"qUy3B0CbGf9G" "{url}/v1/environments/a56dd9b4-040b-4ea3-a736-c1e7a467e191/collections/99040100-fe6a-4782-a4f5-28f9eee30850/training_data?version=2019-04-30"
    ```
    {: pre}

-   The JSON that is returned will be of the following format:
+   The JSON that is returned is in the following format:

    ```json
     {